 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Nuclear Fission & Fusion for GCSE Physics.
 Revise Nuclear Fission & Fusion in Atomic Structure for GCSE Physics with 13 exam-style questions and 25 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 13 of 18 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position